pcheng17/aoc-python/2023/README.md

 answer that is accepted by AoC for my input.
 On my M1 Mac, it takes a little over 6 min to evaluate this version; not bad considering it's written in Python.
 Anyway, I'm now very curious what the intended solution is.

+### Day 6

+What a change in pace compared to Day 5.
+Brute force for this problem is good enough.